naoned/google-auth/README.md

         $this->auth = $auth;
     }

-    //Go to google account choice and connection public function loginProcessAction(): Response
+    // Go to google account choice and connection public function loginProcessAction(): Response
     {
         return new RedirectResponse($this->auth->loginUrl());
     }

-    //Callback call by google once the user is connected
+    // Callback call by google once the user is connected
-    //this callback url is defined in the generated config.json token public function callbackAction(): Response
+    // this callback url is defined in the generated config.json token public function callbackAction(): Response
     {
         try
         {
-            //log the user with google api
+            // log the user with google api
             $mail = $this->auth->loginProcess();
         }
         catch (GoogleError $e)
         {
-            //error throw by google api
+            // error throw by google api
             throw new \HttpException(500, $e->getMessage());
         }
         catch (BadRequest $e)
         {
-            //error throw if the request hasn't the right parameters throw new \HttpException(400, $e->getMessage());
+            // error throw if the request hasn't the right parameters throw new \HttpException(400, $e->getMessage());
         }

-        //Connexion succesfull with mail "$mail";
+        // Connexion succesfull with mail "$mail";

-        //go where you want once connected
+        // Go where you want once connected return $this->redirect('homepage');
-        return $this->redirect('homepage');
     }

     public function logoutAction(): Response
     {
-        //redirect to google logout and go to the specified route (ex: login.unconnected) return new RedirectResponse($this->auth->logoutUrl('login.unconnected', ['params' => 'my value']));
+        // redirect to google logout and go to the specified route (ex: login.unconnected) return new RedirectResponse($this->auth->logoutUrl('login.unconnected', ['params' => 'my value']));
     }
 }